ThamaraiP/spring-ai-workshop/docs/05-tool-calling.md

 ## Change the prompt template
 `src/main/resources/prompt/build-analysis.st`
 ```
-You are a CI/CD assistant that analyzes build, test, and deployment issues using the provided context from log files along with chat history.
+You are a CI/CD assistant that analyzes build, test, and deployment issues using the provided context from log files along with chat history and tools

 Respond ONLY in JSON:
 response: short explanation